Columbus (2017 film): Critical response

 Cho's performance was praised, and the recurring question from critics was why had Cho not yet become a leading man in Hollywood.
 Chris Nashawaty of Entertainment Weekly wrote that "Cho gives Jin a real warmth and empathy".
 A.A.
 Dowd from The A.V.
 Club said: "Cho, in a too-rare leading role, delivers the kind of sensitive performance that's always banged at the lid of his franchise work."
 Justin Chang of the Los Angeles Times wrote that Cho's performance contained "whip-smart charisma [that] has long warranted more leading roles like this one."
 Katie Walsh from The Providence Journal declared that Cho's performance was "fantastic" and described it as "subtle, specific and quietly stirring."

 Richardson's performance was also acclaimed.
 Brian Formo of Collider wrote, "Richardson puts the story on her shoulders and elevates the film into a beguiling, thin air.
 She lends the beautiful but empty buildings a beating heart."
 Oliver Jones of The New York Observer commended Richardson's "naturalism".
 Berkshire said of Richardson's performance "relative newcomer proving her ability of holding the screen with maximum soulfulness in a minimalist drama."
 Tara Brady of The Irish Times wrote of Richardson's performance "the blazing Haley Lu Richardson, wrings everything from her best-written role since The Edge of Seventeen."

 Ben Nicholson of Sight and Sound considered the auteurist tendencies of the director, Kogonada, which are demonstrated in the film: "It is perhaps unsurprising to those familiar with Kogonada's acclaimed video-essay work, which often observes the subtle details and recurring motifs of auteurist vision, that his feature debut would be equally meticulous."
-Sheila O'Malley noted: "What Kogonada has done with Columbus (along with cinematographer Elisha Christian) is to blend the background into the foreground and vice versa, so that you see things through the eyes of the two architecture-obsessed main characters.
+Sheila O'Malley wrote: "What Kogonada has done with Columbus (along with cinematographer Elisha Christian) is to blend the background into the foreground and vice versa, so that you see things through the eyes of the two architecture-obsessed main characters.
 Watching the film is almost like feeling the muscles in your eyes shift, as you look up from reading a book to stare out at the ocean.
 From the very first shot, it's clear that the buildings will be essential.
 They are a part of the lives unfolding in their shadows.
 Sometimes it almost seems like they are listening.
 There is a story in Columbus.
 What is remarkable is how intense it is, given the stillness and quiet of Kogonada's style, and the focus with which he films the buildings."